There are three cases where you might want to use a cross-entropy loss function:

 CategoricalCrossentropy), which is a little nicer for tab complete.

-Here’s a toy example in code you can use as a cheat sheet:
+Here’s an example of the different kinds of cross entropy loss functions you can use as a cheat sheet: